-March 31, December 31,
+June 30, December 31,

 (millions of U.S. dollars) 2018 2017

-Current indebtedness 1,760 1,644
+Current indebtedness 2,595 1,644

-Long-term indebtedness 5,343 5,382
+Long-term indebtedness 4,936 5,382

-Total debt 7,103 7,026
+Total debt 7,531 7,026

-Swaps 277 246
+Swaps 305 246

-Total debt after swaps 7,380 7,272
+Total debt after swaps 7,836 7,272

-Remove fair value adjustments for hedges (2) 19 9
+Remove fair value adjustments for hedges(2) 19 9

-Total debt after currency hedging arrangements 7,399 7,281
+Total debt after currency hedging arrangements 7,855 7,281

 Remove transaction costs and discounts included in the carrying value of debt 55 59

-Less: cash and cash equivalents (3) (502) (874)
+Less: cash and cash equivalents (3) (879) (874)

+Less: cash and cash equivalents in assets held for sale (4) (356) -

-Net debt 6,952 6,466
+Net debt 6,675 6.466

-- (1) Net debt is a non-IFRS financial measure, which we define in Appendix A of this management's discussion and analysis. - (2) Represents the interest-related fair value component of hedging instruments that are removed to reflect net cash outflow upon maturity. - (3) Includes cash and cash equivalents of \$20 million and \$126 million at March 31, 2018 and December 31, 2017, respectively, held in subsidiaries, which have regulatory restrictions, contractual restrictions or operate in countries where exchange controls and other legal restrictions apply and are therefore not available for general use by our company.
+- (1) Net debt is a non-IFRS financial measure, which we define in Appendix A of this management's discussion and analysis - (2) Represents the interest-related fair value component of hedging instruments that are removed to reflect net cash outflow upon maturity. - (3) Includes cash and cash equivalents of \$20 million and \$126 million at June 30, 2018 and December 31, 2017, respectively, held in subsidiaries which have regulatory restrictions, contractual restrictions or operate in countries where exchange controls and other legal restrictions apply and are therefore not available for general use by our company. - (4) Includes \$109 million of cash and cash equivalents at June 30, 2018 that is not available for general use by our company due to the same restrictions described in note (3) above.

-At March 31, 2018, our total debt position (after swaps) was \$7.4 billion.
+At June 30, 2018, our total debt position (after swaps) was \$7.8 billion.
 The maturity dates for our term debt are well balanced with no significant concentration in any one year.
 Our next scheduled long-term debt maturity does not occur until May 2019.
-At March 31, 2018, the average maturity of our term debt (total debt excluding commercial paper and credit facilities) was approximately nine years at an average interest rate (after swaps) of less than 5%.
+At June 30, 2018, the average maturity of our term debt (total debt excluding commercial paper and credit facilities) was approximately nine years at an average interest rate (after swaps) of less than 5%.
 We currently intend to use between \$3.0 billion and \$4.0 billion of the proceeds from the proposed Financial & Risk strategic partnership transaction to repay debt.
 If we repay that amount after closing, we would remain well below our target leverage ratio of net debt to adjusted EBITDA of 2.5:1.